 El Hassan also stated that during her tenure she will complete the unfinished projects launched by her predecessor, Nouhad El Machnouk.
-In addition, she will unveil her own projects and oversee the strict implementation of laws related to domestic violence, traffic, celebratory gunfire, and the environment.
+She will also unveil her own projects and oversee the strict implementation of laws related to domestic violence, traffic, celebratory gunfire, and the environment.

 “I will seek to have my own very special touch, building on the work done before me,” she said